 The Mentor will:

-- Have ten or more years experience in addiction treatment
+- Have ten or more years experience in treatment of substance use disorders

 - Abide by the ethics for mentors that are listed in this document

 - Identify a mentor with which to work and initiate contact